body contouring for high bmi

 How to Lower Your BMI Safely Before Surgery?

-• Working with a nutritionist
+• Training with a nutritionist.

-• Managing diabetes or hypertension
+• Caring about diabetes or hypertension.

 Weight stability strongly predicts long-term surgical success.